MMajd/patterns-revisited/src/EventAggregator/README.md

-## Event Aggregator Pattern
+# Event Aggregator Pattern
+## Intent
+A system with lots of objects can lead to complexities when a client wants to subscribe to events.
+The client has to find and register for each object individually, if each object has multiple events then each event requires a separate subscription.
+An Event Aggregator acts as a single source of events for many objects.
+It registers for all the events of the many objects allowing clients to register with just the aggregator.

+**Type**

+- Reactive

+**Traits**

 - Publishers only know about the event aggregator not the subscribers
 - Subscribers observe the event aggregator
 - Publishers and subscribers each get to hold a reference to the aggregator
 - Publishers call publications methods to notify subscribers
 - Subscribers call subscription methods to receive notifications

-### Intent
+**Advantages**

 - Simplify event registration by providing a single centralized store
   * Making it easier for subscribers to discover events
 - Reduce coupling between publishers and subscribers